Loss Prevention Grant Fund

-Lifespan Risk Services has been recognizing leaders and change agents in our system by providing funding for innovative efforts to reduce liability exposure through education and research projects for many years.
-The core purpose of the Loss Prevention Grant Fund is to decrease liability, while improving quality of care and patient safety.
+Lifespan Risk Services has been recognizing leaders and change agents in our system by providing funding for innovative efforts through education and research projects for many years.
+The core purpose of the Loss Prevention Grant Fund is to improve quality of care and decrease liability.

-Application for this grant is open to all Lifespan employees and eligible affiliated physicians.
-The Loss Prevention Grant Fund will award up to a total of $250,000 for all grants funded in Policy Year 2022-2023.
+Application is open to all Lifespan employees and eligible affiliated physicians.
+The Loss Prevention Grant Fund will award up to a total of $250,000 for all grants funded in Policy Year 2023 to 2024.

 - Professional liability (malpractice): Liability incurred as a result of errors in performing professional clinical services.
 In recognition that practitioner wellness affects professional practice and patient outcomes, grants related to this topic are encouraged.